-The Utilization Management Program (UMP) will focus on the provision of medically necessary services determined by qualified professionals and that those services are provided through a person-centered planning process in a timely manner utilizing the adequate amount, scope, and durations of services.
-To assure timely access to care in a largely rural region (21 counties covering 11,000 square miles), access to care and medical necessity determinations, along with initial and ongoing service authorizations, will be carried out by the Member CMHSPs and their respective satellite programs.
-For SUD services, the NMRE will have a central screening and authorization process using a network of providers that conduct face-to-face assessments.
-The NMRE "Access to Care Policy" and "Access to Care Program" will describe the expectations of the access system, coverage determinations, and a brief introduction to grievance and appeals processes.
+The Utilization Management Program (UMP) is designed to ensure the provision of medically necessary services determined by qualified professionals provided through a person-centered planning process in a timely manner utilizing the adequate amount, scope, and durations of services.
+To ensure timely access to care in a largely rural region (21 counties covering 11,000 square miles), access to care and medical necessity determinations, along with initial and ongoing service authorizations, are carried out by the Member CMHSPs and their respective satellite programs.
+For SUD services, the NMRE has a central screening and authorization process using a network of providers that conduct face-to-face assessments.
+The NMRE "Access to Care Policy", "Service Authorization," "Access to Care Program," and "Beneficiary Grievance and Appeals" policies describe the expectations of the access system, coverage determinations, and grievance and appeals processes.